+- Using a phone without permission

 - Chewing gum during or between classes

 - Entering or leaving a classroom without permission

 - Using Cell phones during the school day.

 TOTAL SCHOOL DISCIPLINE CYCLE

 Occasionally, removal from the group is necessary to protect a student and/or the learning environment of the school.
 This is necessary when a student: